SAFETAG/SAFETAG/content/document_matter/audit_lifecycle.md

 * **Barriers** Barriers are specific challenges an organization faces that might limit or block its capacity.
 * **Assets** Assets are most easily conceptualized as computer systems - laptops and servers, but also include both the data stored on them and can also be services like remote file storage, hosted websites, webmail, and more.
 Offline drives, USB sticks, and even paper printouts of relevant or sensitive information can also be included
 * **Vulnerabilities** Vulnerabilities are specific flaws or attributes of an asset susceptible to attack.
-* **Threats** A Threat is a specific, possible attack or occurence that could harm the organization.
+* **Threats** A Threat is a specific, possible attack or occurrence that could harm the organization.
 If a bucket of oily rags is a vulnerability, a fire is the threat - and mitigations would be rules against leaving oily rags around as well as fire extinguishers, smoke detectors, remote backup policies, and evacuation planning.

 To make SAFETAG approachable, a core evaluation template which links together a series of specific objectives, each with a variety of linked activities, that contribute towards the goals and their required information needs is represented here.
 Experienced Auditors will likely come up with their own approaches, and the SAFETAG project welcomes such contributions.